luka-bacic/cv-builder/README.md

 For Firefox it should be enough to just complete step 1.

-### Links not working in the generated PDF
+## Links not working in the generated PDF

 It is also possible that links won't be preserved in the PDF when printing with Firefox.
 They will be styled as links, but nothing happens when they are clicked on.
 Unfortunately I was not able to find a workaround for this.
-Please use Chrome to generate the PDF
+Please use Chrome to generate the PDF.

+## Links are purple in the PDF

+Open the dev server in an incognito/private window, and then save the page as PDF.